 This story was published on 25 October 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The majority of employers who have hired an ex-offender have reported a positive outcome, with some saying they are the ‘best workers’.